Archery GB updates on COVID-19

 Lilleshall is now closed.
 Post has been redirected so it can be processed, but we urge people where possible to move from paper-based documents to digital versions which can be emailed.

 We are advising our staff to make use of video conferencing or conference calls wherever possible for contact and meetings with each other and with our key volunteers.
 Office phone lines have all been redirected during office hours and normal business services will be maintained as best as possible under the circumstances of Coronavirus.
-All staff can access company email accounts and Archery GB systems securely from home.
+Many of our staff have now been furloughed, those remaining can access company email accounts and Archery GB systems securely from home.

 Keep in touch

-We will keep people updated through the website, ezines and social media.
+We will continue to keep people updated through the website, ezines and social media.

 If you have any questions please email them to email@example.com or call the team on 01952 677888 Monday to Friday between 9am-5pm.